Yeshivat Makor Chaim

-Yeshivat Makor Chaim was established in 1985 under the visionary leadership of Rabbi Adin Steinsaltz (Even Israel).
+Yeshivat Makor Chaim was established in 1985 under the leadership of Rabbi Adin Steinsaltz (Even Israel).
 Today, the Makor Chaim Educational Institution operates a high school located in the Gush Etzion area, south of Jerusalem.
 It has been recognized by the Ministry of Education as an Experimental School and a Teacher Training Institution as well.
-The senior Rosh Yeshiva, Rabbi Dov Singer is ably assisted by Rabbi David Rabinowitz.
-In addition to the high school which serves close to 300 students annually, Makor Chaim also operates the "Beit Midrash L'Hitchadshut" (the Renewal Outreach Center), a nationwide outreach study andprayer program for personal spiritual development as well as several training and development programs for educators, administrators and others committed to focusing on the student rather than on subject material.
+The senior Rosh Yeshiva, Rabbi Dov Singer is assisted by Rabbi David Rabinowitz.
+In addition to the high school which serves close to 300 students annually, Makor Chaim also operates the "Beit Midrash L'Hitchadshut" (the Renewal Outreach Center), a nationwide outreach study andprayer program for personal spiritual development as well as several training and development programs for educators, administrators and others.